About Me

 Lesson Fees

-All tuition is prepaid, 1-3 months at a time.
-A typical year of weekly piano lessons is 36 weeks long.
+Tuition is paid upfront in a lump sum of 1-3 months at a time.
+A typical year of weekly piano lessons is 39 weeks long

 Weekly